alurban/black-hole-astrophysics/README.md

 $ git clone https://github.com/alurban/black-hole-astrophysics.git
 ```

-You will be able to track upstream changes and work from this clone, but you
-*will not* be able to push changes unless I grant you permissions.
-(Please
-[email me](mailto:aurban1@lsu.edu) if you would like to discuss setting up
-push privileges.)

 Alternatively, you can download a ZIP-compressed version using the "clone or
 download" button at the top of this page.
 This will work from any system.

+You will be able to track upstream changes and work from this clone, but you
+**will not** be able to push changes back to `master` unless I grant you
+permissions.
+(Please [email me](mailto:aurban1@lsu.edu) if you would like to
+discuss setting up push privileges.)

 Contents
 --------